FGMEMBERS/Boeing314/Models/ReadmeClipper.txt

 GPL licence
 ===========
-Contact devel-list for the .blend file (Blender 2.34).
+Contact devel-list for the .blend file (Blender 2.36).

-10 August 2005.
+21 March 2006.